Using a Thermocouple with the U3

 Overview

-The U3 has a best case resolution of ~600 μV for low-voltage analog inputs.
+The LabJack U3 has a best case resolution of ~600 μV for the low-voltage analog inputs.
 That equates to a resolution of roughly 15 °C for a Type K thermocouple, so pre-amplification is required for most applications.
-The LJTick-InAmp is a great option for this amplification.
+The LJTick-InAmp (version 3 - our current model or version 2 - our legacy model that is End of Life) are a great option for this amplification.
 Each LJTick-InAmp can handle 2 thermocouple signals.

 Note that if you buy a U3 and three LJTick-InAmp devices, you are approaching the cost of a U6, a device which has much higher resolution and range by default.
 The U3 and LJTick-InAmp solution typically only makes sense for a minimum cost application with 4 or less thermocouples.